MicrosoftDocs/fabric-docs/docs/data-engineering/author-execute-notebook.md

 The following image is an example of how you can write a PySpark query using the **%%pyspark** magic command in a **Spark(Scala)** notebook.
 Notice that the primary language for the notebook is set to PySpark.

-### IDE-style IntelliSense
+### IDE-style Intellisense

 [!INCLUDE [product-name](../includes/product-name.md)] notebooks are integrated with the Monaco editor to bring IDE-style IntelliSense to the cell editor.
 Syntax highlight, error marker, and automatic code completions help you to write code and identify issues quicker.

 The IntelliSense features are at different levels of maturity for different languages.
-Use the following table to see what's supported.
+The following table shows what's supported:

 | **Languages** | **Syntax Highlight** | **Syntax Error Marker** | **Syntax Code Completion** | **Variable Code Completion** | **System Function Code Completion** | **User Function Code Completion** | **Smart Indent** | **Code Folding** |
 |---|---|---|---|---|---|---|---|---|